openMF/mifos-x-actionhub/README.md

       build_ios: true # <-- Change to 'false' if you don't want to build iOS
       use_cocoapods: true
       shared_module: ':cmp-shared'
+      java-version: '21' # <-- Set according to the JDK your project uses (default is 17)
 ```

 <div align="right">